Avogardo/redux-app/README.md

-Simple app to learn redux
+Simple app to learn redux and saga